kaltura/developer-platform-docs/documentation/player-portal/android/ads-android.md

 ```

-### Chanage media with new adTag requiores updating. the plugin on player level before calling `player.prepare`
+### Chanage media with new adTag requires updating the plugin.
+This is done using player api `player.updatePluginConfig` before calling `player.prepare`

 ```java
 player.updatePluginConfig(IMAPlugin.factory.getName(), getIMAPluginConfig());